nrfconnect/sdk-nrf/doc/nrf/libraries/debug/memfault_ncs.rst

 * :kconfig:option:`CONFIG_MEMFAULT_NCS_STACK_METRICS`
 * :kconfig:option:`CONFIG_MEMFAULT_NCS_BT_METRICS`

-The |NCS| integration of `Memfault SDK`_ provides default values for some metadata that are required to identify the firmware when it is sent to Memfault cloud.
+The |NCS| integration of `Memfault SDK`_ provides default values for some metadata that is required to identify the firmware when it is sent to Memfault cloud.
-These defaults can be controlled by using the configuration options below:
+You can control the defaults by using the configuration options below:

 * :kconfig:option:`CONFIG_MEMFAULT_NCS_DEVICE_ID`
 * :kconfig:option:`CONFIG_MEMFAULT_NCS_HW_VERSION`